 You MUST Have a Very Thick Skin

 You would be surprised by how many changes a simple print ad can go through before it reaches final approval.
-This holds true even for major ad agencies with big name clients.
-But if you have a thinner skin than a certain Donald Trump, who seemingly cannot take criticism of any kind, then you will not do well in this business.
+It holds true even for major ad agencies with big-name clients.
+But if you have a thin skin then you will not do well in this business.

 Long Hours and Weekends Are The Norm

 TV and movies make advertising look like a glamorous life.
 People stroll around, playing pool, going to parties, traveling around the world.
 That is not typical.
 Working in the field is very rewarding, but it does take a lot of work and a lot of long hours.

 If you enjoy being home by 6 p.m. to eat with your family every night and have season tickets to your college team's football games every Saturday, think twice about this career.
 You'll put in a lot of days and nights that seem to run together.
 You'll probably even have last minute changes that come up, and your whole schedule has to be cleared on a moment's notice.

 Expect Low Pay At First

 Are you willing to start out at the bottom of the totem pole and work your way up to the corner office with a view?
 Advertising salaries won't make you rich overnight when you're just starting out.